 If you have been a victim of identity theft or if a creditor has mistakenly reported your account as delinquent, it could affect your credit score.
 If the incorrect information causes your credit score to drop, it could be difficult for you to get credit at a better rate.

 If you find inaccurate information in your credit file, directly contact the credit reporting agency posting the error and file a free dispute.
 At Equifax, you can file your dispute by Internet, phone, or mail.
-You will find step-by-step instructions for how to start an investigation into your credit report here.

 If you have spotted erroneous information in your credit report from one of the three nationwide credit reporting agencies, consider ordering your credit file from the other two in order to check for the same mistake.
 You can find both Experian and TransUnion online.